Listen to Cherry Glazerr’s "euphoric" new heartbreak single 'Big Bang'

 “I feel like I was able to let a lot out with this song.
 It feels really special to me.”

-As with last year’s ‘Rabbit Hole’, the new single was produced by Jenn Decliveo (Hinds, Beth Ditto, Porridge Radio) and provides a further taste of Cherry Glazerr’s fourth studio album.
+As with last year’s ‘Rabbit Hole’, the new single was produced by Jenn Decliveo (Hinds, Beth Ditto, Porridge Radio) and provides another taste of Cherry Glazerr’s fourth studio album.
+Further details on the project have not yet been revealed.

 In a four-star review, NME described ‘Stuffed & Ready’ as the group’s “most mature and measured album, both lyrically and musically”, adding: “If released decades earlier, ‘Ohio’ would likely be a rock radio heavyweight, with its spirit rooted in some of Hole’s most unleashed moments.”